Zazelus/Coronavirus-Tracker-In-SpringBoot/README.md

+# Important Notice

+The repository containing the COVID-19 data has been archived as of 03/10/2023.
+The application in its current form only shows data relevant to 03/09/2023.

+Please note that the data shown in the table below corresponds to the latest available data up to 03/09/2023.
 # A SpringBoot Web Application That Tracks COVID-19 Cases
 This web page fetches data from the CSSEGISandData (https://github.com/CSSEGISandData/COVID-19) repository in CSV format, parses it and displays it on a web page.
 The service is scheduled to update every hour to check if there are any changes.